Aggregat: Specifications

-A-5 (1938–1942)
+A5 (1938–1942)

-The A-5 played a vital role in testing the aerodynamics and technology of the A-4.
-Its rocket motor was identical to the A-3, but with a new control system provided by Siemens, was 5.825 m long, with a diameter of 0.78 m and a takeoff weight of 900 kg.
-The A-5 was fitted with a Brennschluss receiving set, a parachute recovery system, could stay afloat in water for up to two hours, and was painted yellow and red, aiding recovery.
+The A5 played a vital role in testing the aerodynamics and technology of the A4.
+Its rocket motor was identical to the A3, but with a new control system provided by Siemens, was 5.825 m long, with a diameter of 0.78 m and a takeoff weight of 900 kg.
+The A5 was fitted with a Brennschluss receiving set, a parachute recovery system, could stay afloat in water for up to two hours, and was painted yellow and red, aiding recovery.
 New tail surfaces were tested in the Zeppelin Aircraft Works subsonic tunnel and the supersonic tunnel in Aachen.
 The internal vanes were now made of graphite instead of molybdenum.
-Uncontrolled A-5s were launched from Griefswalder Oie in late 1938.
-Models that were 5 feet long and 8 inches in diameter were dropped from He-111s starting in September 1938, testing supersonic speeds in the absence of a supersonic wind tunnel.
-Hellmuth Walter also made models of the A-5m which included a hydrogen peroxide motor, with potassium permanganate as a catalyst, and were test launched in March 1939.
+Uncontrolled A5s were launched from Griefswalder Oie in late 1938.
+Models that were 5 feet long and 8 inches in diameter were dropped from Heinkel He 111s starting in September 1938, testing supersonic speeds in the absence of a supersonic wind tunnel.
+Hellmuth Walter also made models of the A5m which included a hydrogen peroxide motor, with potassium permanganate as a catalyst, and were test launched in March 1939.
 The final fin configuration was wider, curved outward to accommodate the expanding exhaust gases, included external air vanes, but no ring antenna.

-The A-5, like the A-3, was fueled with ethanol with liquid oxygen as an oxidant.
+The A5, like the A3, was fueled with ethanol with liquid oxygen as an oxidant.
 The first successful guided flights were made in October 1939, with three of the first four flights using a Kreiselgeräte complete guidance and control system called SG-52.
 This used a 3-gyro stabilized platform for attitude control and a tilt program, whose signals were mixed with rate gyros, and fed to a control system connected to the jet vanes by aluminium rods.
 The Siemens Vertikant control system first flew on 24 April 1940.
-The Siemens system used three gyros, stabilized by 3 rate gyros, and hydraulic servomotors to move the jet vanes to correct pitch and yaw, and control roll.
+The Siemens system used three gyros, particularly 3 rate gyros providing stabilization, and hydraulic servomotors to move the jet vanes to correct pitch and yaw, and control roll.
 The Möller Askania, or Rechlin system, first flew on 30 April 1940, and used position gyros, a mixing system and a servo system.
-A-5 testing included a guide plane system for lateral control, and a radio system for propulsion cutoff at a preselected speed, after which the rocket followed a ballistic trajectory.
-The A-5s reached a height of 12 km and a range of 11 miles.
+A5 testing included a guide plane system for lateral control, and a radio system for propulsion cutoff at a preselected speed, after which the rocket followed a ballistic trajectory.
+The A5s reached a height of 12 km and a range of 11 miles.
 Up to 80 launches by October 1943 developed an understanding of the rocket's aerodynamics, and tests of a better guidance system.
-The aerodynamic data resulted in a fin and rudder design that was basically the same one used for the A-4.
+The aerodynamic data resulted in a fin and rudder design that was basically the same one used for the A4.

-At the conclusion of the A-5 testing, Dornberger stated, "I now knew that we should succeed in creating a weapon with far greater range than any artillery.
-What we had successfully done with the A-5 must be equally valid, in improved form, for the A-4."
+At the conclusion of the A5 testing, Dornberger stated, "I now knew that we should succeed in creating a weapon with far greater range than any artillery.
+What we had successfully done with the A5 must be equally valid, in improved form, for the A4."